Docker Workspace setup

 within your host machine’s shell (not the Workspace shell you ssh’d into).
 Your data should still be saved within the hidden .workspace folder, so you can restart the container as needed and pick up where you left off.

 Note: To be safe, always push work you want to keep to Github!
+This will allow you to continue working from instructional servers in case of failures.

 Use with caution: If you ever need it, you can use sudo rm -rf .workspace